james-dwan/Vivecraft_Spigot_Extensions/README.md

 ## Key Technical Challenges
 - **NMS Reflection:** All NMS access now requires reflection due to Paperweight's changes.
 Direct casting from Bukkit/CraftPlayer to NMS types is no longer possible.
-- **Obfuscated Field Names:** Many NMS field names (e.g. for entity pose) are obfuscated and change between versions.
-We used community mappings and runtime discovery where possible, but some fields (like `Entity_Data_Pose`) remain unmapped in 1.21.7.
+- **Obfuscated Field Names:** Many NMS field names are obfuscated and change between versions.
+We used community mappings and runtime discovery where possible to resolve these.
 - **Channel Access:** Successfully migrated Netty channel access for aim fix features using reflection (field `"f"`).
-- **Pose/Crawling Features:** VR crawling and pose override are currently broken due to inability to map the pose field.
-These are documented as known issues and will be fixed when a working mapping is found.
+- **Pose System:** The general VR pose system (for sitting, standing, etc.) has been restored.
+This was achieved by reverse-engineering the client's `VR_PLAYER_STATE` network packet and creating a robust, server-side deserializer.
 - **API Changes:** Updated for new method signatures, inventory access, and entity goal selectors as required by 1.21.7.

 **This fork is a community-driven effort to keep Vivecraft Spigot Extensions alive and working for the latest Minecraft servers.
 If you have suggestions, fixes, or mapping updates, please contribute or open an issue!**